Issue Brief Oct 31, 2016

 At the outset of the political uprisings that began in North Africa in 2010, the four countries of Algeria, Libya, Morocco, and Tunisia faced similar economic and political challenges.
 Over the past almost six years, the countries have adopted different approaches to address these problems, however the overall economic picture today is grim amid varied […]

-Mohsin Khan is a nonresident senior fellow in the Rafik Hariri Center for the Middle East focusing on the economic dimensions of transition in the Middle East and North Africa.
+Mohsin Khan was a nonresident senior fellow in the Rafik Hariri Center for the Middle East focusing on the economic dimensions of transition in the Middle East and North Africa.

 Dr. Khan was a senior fellow at the Peterson Institute for International Economics.
 Previously he was the director of the Middle East and Central Asia Department at the International Monetary Fund (IMF).
 This department is responsible for monitoring macroeconomic developments and providing policy advice to thirty-two countries in the Middle East, North Africa, and Central Asia, and for advising IMF management and Executive Board on country-specific and regional matters.
 He holds degrees from Columbia University (MA) and the London School of Economics (BSc and PhD).